clydebaron2000/portfolio/README.md

 # Personal Resume

-An HTML resume site that utilizes Bootstrap to professionally showcase my skillset and experience.
+An HTML resume site that utilizes SCSS, animations, jquery, and much more to professionally showcase my project experience and resume.

 ## Access to the HTML